xlionjuan/rustdesk-rpm-repo/README.md

 ### Versioning

 I use [fpm](https://github.com/jordansissel/fpm) to modify the nightly version with current date, so you'll never need to run `reinstall` in order to upgrade nightly.

+## Mirror

+This repo and Pages are mirrored to [GitLab](https://gitlab.com/xlionjuan/rustdesk-rpm-repo).

 ## License